flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

   - Colours can be defined using RGB values instead of referencing CGRAM.
 - **Mode 4**: Mode 2 and 3 combined (Column scroll + RGB colour mapping).
   - The first layer supports 256 colours, while the second is limited to just 4 colours.
-- **Mode 5**: 1 layer with 16 colours + 1 layer with 4 colours.
+- **Mode 5**: Also called 'high-resolution mode', it provides 1 layer with 16 colours + 1 layer with 4 colours.
-  - The selected area features an outstanding resolution of **512 x 224 pixels**, which will be horizontally squashed to fit on the screen (the final output remains 256 x 224 pixels!).
-This comes at the cost of rendering 16 x 8 pixels tiles as 8 x 8 ones, and 16 x 16 pixels tiles as 8 x 16 ones.
+  - In exchange for colour variety, the selected area features twice the horizontal resolution (**512 x 224 pixels**).
+It's still encoded as a 240p signal, but with twice as many samples per scan-line.
+Behind the scenes, the S-PPU renders 16 x 8 px and 16 x 16 px tiles.
-  - Furthermore, the vertical resolution can be extended by activating **interlacing**, reaching **512 x 448 pixels**, which now maintains correct proportions with the output frame.
-In exchange, interlacing applies the same squashing effect to tiles - this time vertically.
-This is useful when displaying larger amounts of information (e.g. multiplayer or split-screen).
+  - The vertical resolution can also be extended by activating [**interlacing**](nes#outputting-the-image), obtaining a resolution of **512 x 448 pixels** (restoring the original proportions).
+This produces a 480i signal, with half the refresh rate and added flicker.
+  - All in all, this is useful when displaying larger amounts of information (e.g. multiplayer or split-screen).
 - **Mode 6**: A combination of Mode 2 and 5 (high resolution + column scrolling), though it is restricted to a single layer with 32 colours.

 As you can see, programmers can now decide whether to prioritise colour depth, number of layers, special effects, or resolution.